Value distribution of q-differences of meromorphic functions in several complex variables: Difference analogues of generalized Picard-type theorems

 \section{Difference analogues of generalized Picard-type theorems}

-Fujimoto \cite{fujimoto-5} and Green \cite{green-1} gave a natural generalization of the Picard's theorem by showing that if $f: \mathbb{C}\rightarrow\mathbb{P}^{n}(\mathbb{C})$ omits $n+p$ hyperplanes in general position where $p\in\{1, \ldots, n+1\},$ then the image of $f$ is contained in a linear subspace of dimension at most $[\frac{n}{p}].$ In 2014, Halburd, Korhonen and Tohge \cite{halburd-korhonen-tohge-1} proposed a $q$-difference analogue of the general Picard-type theorem for homomorphic curves with zero order.
+Fujimoto \cite{fujimoto-5} and Green \cite{green-1} gave a natural generalization of the Picard's theorem by showing that if $f: \mathbb{C}\rightarrow\mathbb{P}^{n}(\mathbb{C})$ omits $n+p$ hyperplanes in general position where $p\in\{1, \ldots, n+1\},$ then the image of $f$ is contained in a linear subspace of dimension at most $[\frac{n}{p}].$ In 2014, Halburd, the second author and Tohge \cite[Theorem 6.1]{halburd-korhonen-tohge-1} proposed a $q$-difference analogue of the general Picard-type theorem for holomorphic curves with zero order.

-\begin{theorem}\cite[Theorem 6.1]{halburd-korhonen-tohge-1} Let $f: \mathbb{C}\rightarrow\mathbb{P}^{n}(\mathbb{C})$ be a holomorphic curve with zero order.
-Let $q\in \mathbb{C}\setminus\{0\},$ and let $p\in \{1, \ldots, n+1\}.$ If $p+n$ hyperplanes in general position in $\mathbb{P}^{n}(\mathbb{C})$ have forward invariant preimages under $f$ with respect to the rescaling $\tau(z)=qz,$ then the image of $f$ is contained in a projective linear subspace over $\mathcal{P}_{q}^{0}$ of dimension $\leq [\frac{n}{p}].$ \end{theorem}
+\begin{theorem}[\cite{halburd-korhonen-tohge-1}] Let $f: \mathbb{C}\rightarrow\mathbb{P}^{n}(\mathbb{C})$ be a holomorphic curve with zero order.
+Let $q\in \mathbb{C}\setminus\{0, 1\},$ and let $p\in \{1, \ldots, n+1\}.$ If $p+n$ hyperplanes in general position in $\mathbb{P}^{n}(\mathbb{C})$ have forward invariant preimages under $f$ with respect to the rescaling $\tau(z)=qz,$ then the image of $f$ is contained in a projective linear subspace over $\mathcal{P}_{q}^{0}$ of dimension $\leq [\frac{n}{p}].$ \end{theorem}